Thousands flee homes as wildfires prompt state of emergency in Colorado- follow live

 Governor Jared Polis declared a state of emergency, allowing the state to deploy emergency funds and resources including Colorado National Guard.

-The wind gusts of 110 miles per hour had pushed fire at an astonishing speed across the neighbourhood, burning down more 1,600 acres.
+The wind gusts of 110 miles per hour had pushed fire at an astonishing speed across the neighbourhood, burning down more than 1,600 acres.

 “This fire is, frankly, a force of nature,” said Mr Polis.
 “For those who have lost everything that they’ve had, know that we will be there for you to help rebuild your lives.”

-The grass fire is believed to have been ignited by sparks from power lines and transformers toppled by high winds of Colorado’s drought parched Front Range, according to Boulder Couty Sheriff Joe Pelle.
+The grass fire is believed to have been ignited by sparks from power lines and transformers toppled by high winds of Colorado’s drought-parched Front Range, according to Boulder Couty Sheriff Joe Pelle.

-According to the Sheriff, an entire subdivision of 370 homes burned down in Superior, where the evacuation order were first issued to the population of 13,000.
+An entire subdivision of 370 homes burned down in Superior, where the evacuation order were first issued to the population of 13,000, said the sheriff.
 About 210 dwellings were also lost in the Old Town area of Superior.

 The 18,000 residents of the adjacent municipality of Louisville were also ordered to evacuate.